 The chewy, soft texture is ideal for dogs with dental issues or missing teeth.
 Ingredients in the beef flavored treats are: beef, dried peas, dried lentils, vegetable glycerin, dried chickpeas, ground flaxseed, sunflower oil (preserved with mixed tocopherols), mango, pumpkin, citric acid, vinegar, xanthan gum, mixed tocopherols (natural preservative), turmeric, kelp and parsley.

 Ingredients in the chicken flavored treats include: chicken, dried peas, dried lentils, vegetable glycerin, dried chickpeas, ground flaxseed, coconut, sunflower oil (preserved with mixed tocopherols), citric acid, vinegar, xanthan gum, vanilla, mixed tocopherols (natural preservative), pumpkin, kelp and parsley.

 Like the Solid Gold dog food, these treats are more expensive than dog treats made with poorer quality ingredients.
-You can purchase one 2-ounce bag of treats for about $4 on Amazon.
-You can also get a 3-flavor sampler bundle for $21.95.

 Finally, I tested the SeaMeal dog supplements from Solid Gold.
 You can get these supplements in chews or powder form.
 As you'll see in my video review, the powder is easy to sprinkle on your dog's daily meals, and it doesn't bother my dogs at all.
 They eat their food just the same as they do without the supplement.